Overview

 More options to save.

 You can also make after-tax Roth contributions through payroll deductions, which means your contributions and any associated earnings can be withdrawn tax-free in retirement.
+There are two options for after-tax, the traditional Roth after-tax and the expanded after-tax in-plan Roth conversion (also known as the Mega Roth Backdoor).

 Wide range of investment choices.